 Have you considered offering Daily Notes for your childcare children?
 Well, years ago before I started my business when I interned at a daycare center, I was introduced to the practice of writing daily notes.

 Now I will not lie, sometimes it did seem like a lot of work those notes.
 But the parents really seemed to appreciate knowing what their child’s day had been like at daycare.
 And, as I said, it did help us keep track of the needs of each individual child.

 What’s In Daily Notes?

 So when I started my childcare I brought over a lot of what I had seen at the daycare.
 One of the first things I did was make the decision to offer daily notes too.

-I took the format of the notes form that we had used at the daycare center and revamped it into my own template.
+I took the format of the notes from what we had used at the daycare center and revamped it into my own template.
 After several revisions, I settled on key sections to include.
 I included:

 - Name & Date

 - Diaper Changes

 But you might be wondering why or if you should even offer daily childcare notes.
 Well, let’s see.